thpsrun/THPSBot/README.md

 - Fixed an issue where multiple streams would confuse the bot of which streamer was which.
 - Fixed an issue where deleting streams from the local database would fail.
 - Fixed an issue where therun.gg lookups would fail if the player skipped a split or if none was provided.
+- Fixed an issue where the emoji used for Tony's submissions failed to find the proper index if a message had more than 1 reaction.
 - Removed some obsolete modules.

 ### v2.0 - The CatBag Update